How to Control Your Emotions Like a Stoic

 Putting It All Together: A Daily Practice

-Morning: Spend 5 minutes visualizing potential emotional challenges for the day and how you'll respond virtuously.
+Morning: Spend 5 minutes visualizing potential emotional challenges for the day and how you will respond virtuously.

 During the day: When strong emotions arise, use the 3-second pause and ask: "What can I control here?
 How can I respond with virtue?"